Educating the Village

 Of course, we’re champions of diversity, but this is bigger than skin deep.
 Your village must have informational diversity.
 This means people coming from various socio-economical backgrounds, cultures, languages, genders, etc. There are so many ways to view the world.
 If we are not demonstrating openmindedness we will stifle the potential growth waiting for them.

 This also accounts for representation.
-Another integral part of our initiatives, to get more people who look us in positions of influence.
+Another integral part of our initiatives, to get more people who look like us in positions of influence.
 That we give the next generation something tangible to aspire to.
 With the various systemic limitations at play, we often get caught up in elitism.
 Be careful how the members of your village view success, it can be toxic if they designate only one way of getting there.
 Fortunately, we have the tools now to see success stories with incredible diversity.
 Where you start is certainly not where you have to finish.

 The skillset and knowledge that allow you to make informed and effective decisions with all of their financial resources are one of the most important lifeskills learned over time.
 For instance, budgeting, taxes, and even insurance are not explicitly taught in school, unless you pursue pathways like financial planning, accounting or insurance professionally.